East Texas A&M is a JED Campus!

 Provide Mental Health and Substance Abuse Services

 It is essential to offer accessible, consistent and high-quality mental health services to students.
-To make mental health and substance abuse care more comprehensive, it should include strong and flexible services, adequate staffing levels and staff diversity reflective of the student population, flexibility in treatment approaches and clinic hours that are reflective of student schedules.
+To make mental health and substance abuse care more comprehensive, it should include strong and flexible services, adequate staffing levels, flexibility in treatment approaches and clinic hours that are reflective of student schedules.
 Since most college clinics are free, the length of treatment is often limited.
-Therefore, it is important that campus mental health services can assist students in finding off-campus resources that can provide long-term care if needed.
+Therefore, it is important that campus mental health services assist students in finding off-campus resources that can provide long-term care if needed.

 Follow Crisis Management Procedures